oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### IETF OAuth 2.0 Device Authorization Grant [@RFC8628]:
 #### Description
 A standard to enable authorization on devices with constrained input capabilities (smart TVs, printers, kiosks).
-In this protocol, the user code or QR code is displayed or made available on the initiating device (smart TV) and entered on a second device (e.g., a mobile phone).
+In this protocol, the user code or QR code is displayed or made available on the Initiating Device (smart TV) and entered on a second device (e.g., a mobile phone).

 #### Susceptibility
 There are several reports in the public domain outlining how the unauthenticated channel may be exploited to execute an illicit consent grant attack.